ChukwukaEze/nigerian-alternatives/README.md

 # Nigerian Alternatives

 Nigerian Alternatives allows you access to a collection of Naira priced Developer and Software Resources for scaling your Nigerian based business.
-This is an open source project, and is available on the web at Open [https://alternatives.ng](https://alternatives.ng)
+This is an open source project, and is available on the web: [Link](https://nigerian-alternatives-chukkywangs-projects.vercel.app/)

 ### Running this project locally